STORM

 Except for the no-go sections near the engine room.

+Except that it's hired our squad.
 And we know it's about to be attacked.

 Our makeshift armoury's below waterline on C deck.
-Down here near the machinery spaces the engine throb comes through our boots and the hull-frames groan as the Atlantic tries to stave in the plates.
+Down here near the machinery spaces the engine throb comes through our boots and the hull-frames groan as the sea tries to stave in the plates.

-Doone pulls a 9mm Glock from his battle jacket and parks it out of sight on a top rack next to the box of cell phones.
+Doone pulls a 9mm Glock from his battle jacket and parks it out of sight on a top rack next to the cell phones.
 Before we sailed, to preserve security, we made everyone hand in their mobiles.

 He beams at the weapons and ammo.
 'Chrise.
-Got enough heat.'
+Got plenty heat.'
 He opens a long case and lifts out an M3.
 It's a steel liner, basically, for launching HE to frag.
 He drops to his left knee and fits his shoulder behind the pad as if he's more used to fiddling with his dick than anti-tank.
 He squints through the sight at Doone.

 'Don't point the bugger at me.'
 Doone's cartoon eyebrows dance.